tradeparadex/localization/README.md

-# Localization

-Translations for the Paradex WebApp
+# Translations for the Paradex WebApp

 We use approach similar to `GNU gettext` where keys are written in plain English and used as fallback for missing translations.<br>
 So that separate `id` is not needed, just the `key` string is used with `{{abc}}` for variables and `<1>text<1/>` for React components.<br>